Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Methods

-If we set $\rho \geq \sqrt{2}$, the right hand side becomes negative and the Lagrangian decreases across iterations and converges to a critical point.
-The full proof of Proposition \ref{prop:decreasing} is given in Appendix~\ref{sec:appendix_decreasing}.
+which implies that the augmented Lagrangian is non-increasing whenever $\rho \ge \sqrt{2}$.
+The full proof of Proposition \ref{prop:decreasing} is given in Appendix~\ref{sec:appendix_decreasing}. $\square$

 Furthermore, \cite{bjorck2021characterizing} showed that, for non-negative matrix factorizations, if the dimensionality $k$ is the same as that $k^*$ of a ground truth solution $(W^*, Q^*)$, the error $\Vert M - W Q^T \Vert_F^2$ is star-convex towards $(W^*, Q^*)$, and the solution is close to a {\em global} minimum.
 However, if $k \neq k^*$, the relative error between $W^*$ and $W$ increases with $\vert \sqrt{k/k^*}-1\vert$.
 Inaccurate estimation of $k^*$ thus affects both the interpretability of ($W$, $Q$) and the convergence to global minima.
 With the bounded constraints imposed on $W$ and $Q$ in \ref{eqt:model}, Popoviciu's inequality establishes an upper bound for the variances $\sigma_W^2$ and $\sigma_Q^2$ of each column in $W$ and $Q$ respectively.
 To simplify the analysis, we assume equal variances among the columns (generally true).
 Then we have the following proposition: \begin{proposition} Let $(W^*, Q^*)$ be a ground-truth factorization of the given $\mathbf{M} = \mathbf{W}^* (\mathbf{Q}^*)^T$, with latent dimension $k^*$, where $\mathbf{W}^*$ and $\mathbf{Q}^*$ are matrix-valued random variables with entries sampled from bounded distributions.
-Suppose $(\mathbf{W}, \mathbf{Q})$ is another factorization with dimension $k \neq k^*$, then
+Suppose $(\mathbf{W}, \mathbf{Q})$ be another factorization with latent dimension $k\neq k^*$ that achieves the same expected reconstruction error and the same expected approximation to $\mathbf{M}$, and whose latent coordinates are isotropic in expectation.
+Then, with high probability,